Shake, Rattle & Roll 13

-Shake, Rattle & Roll 13 (titled onscreen as Shake Rattle Roll 13) is a 2011 Filipino horror anthology film produced by Regal Entertainment, and the thirteenth installment of the Shake, Rattle & Roll film series.
-It is directed by Richard Somes, Jerrold Tarog and Chris Martinez, and was an official entry to the 2011 Metro Manila Film Festival.
+Shake, Rattle & Roll 13 (titled onscreen as Shake Rattle Roll 13) is a 2011 Filipino horror anthology film produced by Regal Entertainment, and the thirteenth installment of the Shake, Rattle & Roll film series, following the twelfth film in 2010.
+It is directed by Richard V. Somes, Jerrold Tarog and Chris Martinez, and was an official entry to the 2011 Metro Manila Film Festival.
+It stars an ensemble cast including Eugene Domingo, Zanjoe Marudo, Maricar Reyes, Kathryn Bernardo, Sam Concepcion, Edgar Allan Guzman, Louise delos Reyes, Celia Rodriguez, Boots Anson-Roa, Jay Manalo, Ara Mina, Dimples Romana, and Ervic Vijandre.

-It stars an ensemble cast including Zanjoe Marudo, Maricar Reyes, Kathryn Bernardo, Sam Concepcion, Edgar Allan Guzman, Louise delos Reyes, Celia Rodriguez, Boots Anson-Roa, Jay Manalo, Ara Mina, Dimples Romana, Ervic Vijandre and Eugene Domingo.
+The film consists of three stories: a family is hunted by elf-like creatures after their egg is stolen; two friends are possessed by rival witches from an old lighthouse; and a couple is haunted by the ghosts of drowned factory workers.

 The film was initially intended to be the final installment of the series; however, director Chito S. Roño expressed interest in reviving it.
 This led to the release of the fourteenth installment, Shake, Rattle and Roll Fourteen: The Invasion, in 2012.

 Plot

 "Tamawo"

 An old man Lando buries something under his house.
 When he is finished, he encounters a group of white-skinned people.
 The chieftain demands Lando to return something that belongs to them which he refuses.
 Angered, he and his tribesmen savagely kill him.
 Afterwards, Lando's discontented nephew Allan moves into his house with his blind wife Isay, their infant son and his stepson Bikbok.
 The next day, Allan discovers the object buried by Lando, which turns out to be a crystalline egg.
 At night, Bikbok notices the white creatures watching him.

 The next day, Allan's cousin Pey takes Isay, Allan and Bikbok to Aling Epang to treat their baby.
 As Bikbok collects water, he sees a group of sparks and follows it.
 At a waterfall, he is captured by the creatures, whose chieftain tells him to give back a stolen item, but Bikbok denies knowledge of it.
 The chieftain tells him that if he does not return it otherwise on the third day at night when the new moon arrives, he and his family will be in danger.
 Bikbok runs to Aling Epang for help and tells her what he saw.
 Epang realizes the white creatures are the Tamawos, a group of fairies who take away people.
 Epang tells him that he needs to find out what they have stolen because the tamawos will never stop until it is returned.
 Meanwhile, Pey is killed by the tamawos when he encounters them at the forest.
 At night, Bikbok and his family are attacked by the tamawos with Allan having his foot injured in the process.